Oldsmobile 98: First generation (1941)

 Naming standards were in flux at Oldsmobile during the late 1930s and 1940s.
-From 1932 through 1938 Oldsmobile had two series: "F" and "L".
+From 1932 through 1938, Oldsmobile had two series: "F" and "L".
 F-Series came with a straight 6 engine and L-Series came with a larger body and a straight 8 engine.
 The F-Series was replaced by the Series 60 in 1939 and L-Series was replaced with the Series 70.
 The Series 60 used the GM A-body and the Series 70 used the B-body.
 In 1940 the even larger C-body was introduced to Oldsmobile and it alone was powered by the straight-8.
-The series were also given names for the first time that year with the Series 60, 70, and 90 being called the Special, Dynamic, and Custom Cruiser respectively.
-In 1941 both engines were offered on each series so to differentiate between the two the second digit was used to denote the number of cylinders, so the Custom Cruiser 90 was replaced with the Custom Cruiser 96 and 98.
-In 1942 Oldsmobile dropped the six cylinder Series 90 model leaving only the Custom Cruiser 98.
+The series were also given names for the first time that year, with the Series 60, 70, and 90 being called the Special, Dynamic, and Custom Cruiser respectively.
+In 1941 both engines were offered on each series, so to differentiate between the two the second digit was used to denote the number of cylinders, so the Custom Cruiser 90 was replaced with the Custom Cruiser 96 and 98.
+In 1942 Oldsmobile dropped the six cylinder Series 90 model, leaving only the Custom Cruiser 98.

 The new C-body that the 1940 Oldsmobile Custom Cruiser Series 90 shared with Cadillac Series 62, Buick Roadmaster and Super, and the Pontiac Torpedo featured cutting-edge "torpedo" styling.
 Shoulder and hip room was over 5 in wider, running boards were eliminated, and the exterior was streamlined and 2–3 in lower.
-When combined with a column mounted shift lever the cars offered true six passenger comfort.
+When combined with a column-mounted shift lever, the cars offered true six passenger comfort.
 The 90 rode on a wheelbase of 124.0 in.
 A total of 43,658 90s were sold in four body styles.
 The rarest was the 4-door convertible with only 50 being sold.

 In 1941 the wheelbase was increased to 125.0 in.
 A deluxe equipment package was now offered.
-The top-of-the line Oldsmobile was available in three body styles on the 96 and in four body styles on the 98.
-Rarest of these was the 4-door convertible which was exclusive to the 98.
-Only 119 were sold in 1941 and this would be the only time this body style was ever offered on the 98.
-The other three body styles were a convertible coupe, a club coupe fastback and a 4-door sedan.
+The top-of-the-line Oldsmobile was available in three body styles in '96 and in four body styles in '98.
+The rarest of these was the 4-door convertible, which was exclusive to the '98.
+Only 119 were sold in 1941, and this would be the only time this body style was ever offered on the 98.
+The other three body styles were a convertible coupe, a club coupe fastback, and a 4-door sedan.
 This was also the only year in Oldsmobile history that a 96, a 90 series car with a six-cylinder engine, was available.
 Hydramatic automatic transmission, first introduced in October 1939, was a popular option.
 A total of 24,726 98s and 6,677 96s were sold in 1941.